Wake Forest Demon Deacons football: Bowl games

 Wake Forest has played in 17 bowls in its history and owns a 11-6 record in those games.
 For the 2006 season, the school earned a bid to its first ever BCS game, with an Orange Bowl match-up against Louisville.
 Wake also had played in the 1982 Mirage Bowl in Tokyo, Japan against Clemson.
 However, because this game was played during the regular season, the NCAA does not recognize it as an official bowl game.
 Wake also competed in the 1951, 1953, 1954 Tobacco Bowl in Richmond, Virginia.
 According to the NCAA, it doesn't count as an official bowl game since this game isn't a postseason bowl.

 Rivalries

 Wake Forest is referred to as being a part of "Tobacco Road" or the Big Four, terms that refer to the four North Carolina schools that compete heatedly against each other within the ACC.
 Wake Forest swept the series with its Tobacco Road rivals in 1924, 1951, 1970, 1984, 1987, 2006, 2007, and 2019.

+Clemson

+The series with Clemson has been played 89 times with the bordering state schools meeting every year uninterrupted since 1933 except for 1934 and 1952.
+Both universities were founding members of the Atlantic Coast Conference in 1953 and were both placed in the same division when the conference split into non-geographical divisions in 2005, thereby ensuring an annual meeting between the rivals.
+Despite the end of ACC divisions after the 2022 season, the teams will meet during the 2024 regular season.
+As of the completion of the 2023 season, Clemson leads the all-time series 71–17–1.

+Duke

+Wake Forest shares a football rivalry with Duke University.
+This rivalry started due to the schools' historical religious affiliations and close proximity to one another within the state of North Carolina (Wake Forest University was originally located in the town of Wake Forest before moving to Winston-Salem in 1956).
+Duke was originally known as Trinity College and the athletic teams were known as the Methodists, while Wake Forest's athletic teams were known at the time as the Baptists.
+The series is 60–40–2 in favor of Duke through the 2024 season.
+Duke won the most recent matchup in 2023 by a score of 24–21.
+With the exception of 2020 due to the COVID-19 pandemic, these teams have played each other in consecutive years uninterrupted since 1921, one of the longest-continued rivalries in college football with both teams not skipping a beat.